Zoz24/cen4020/README.md

 3.  setup a user and password (can use the postgres super user)
 4. Create a database called cen4020
 5.  use "/c cen4020" to connect to the database
-6. Enter the following command:
+6. Enter the following command (still in postgres):

 ```
 CREATE TABLE users